What to Plant in July

 - Pruning: If trees and flowers are planted, pruning should be done in July.
 In summer, the growth of branches and leaves slows down.
 Gardeners should prune according to the growth conditions of the plants so as to achieve the effect of ventilation, light transmission, and clear layers.

-17" Tall 5x2 Garden Box (4 in 1)【Upgrade 2.0】
+17" Tall 5x2 Herb Planter Box (4 in 1)【Upgrade 2.0】

-How to Build A Raised Garden Box
+How to Build A Herb Garden in Planters

 USA Planting Calendar in July-Zone